Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

 `purrr::map()` family of functions and iteration comes in!
-The `map()` family of functions allows you to apply a function (an existing one from a package or one that you’ve created yourself) to each element of a list or vector that you pass to the mapping function.
+The `map()` family of functions allows you to apply a function (an existing one from a package or one that you’ve created yourself) to each element of a list or vector that you pass as an argument to the mapping function.
 For our purposes, this means we can use mapping functions to pass along a list of URLs (for whatever number of players and/or teams) along with a scraping function so that it scrapes it altogether in one go.